emptybraces/Blender-MyBestPieMenuEver/README.md

 ### [POSE mode]

-- (Quickly switch to showing bone layer group.)
+- Quickly open the bone collection panel.
 - (If installed) Wiggle2: Shortcut ResetPhysics.
 - (If installed) AutoRigPro: Snap FKIKs of four limbs in one click.